Lloyd J. Dumas: Books

-His books include Lethal Arrogance: Human Fallibility and Dangerous Technologies (New York: St. Martin's Press/Palgrave Macmillan, December 1999);The Socio-Economics of Conversion: From War to Peace (New York: M.E.
+His books include Lethal Arrogance: Human Fallibility and Dangerous Technologies (New York: St. Martin's Press/Palgrave Macmillan, December 1999); The Socio-Economics of Conversion: From War to Peace (New York: M.E.
 Sharpe, Inc., 1995); Making Peace Possible: The Promise of Economic Conversion (Oxford: Pergamon Press, 1989); and The Overburdened Economy: Uncovering the Causes of Chronic Unemployment, Inflation and National Decline (Berkeley: University of California Press, 1986).
-Forthcoming books include The Peacekeeping Economy scheduled to be released in Winter of 2011 by Yale University Press.
+Forthcoming books include The Peacekeeping Economy, scheduled to be released in the Winter of 2011 by Yale University Press.

 Public speaking

 Dumas has spoken at more than 250 conferences and special lectures since 1980, including symposia sponsored by the Sandia National Laboratories, the Los Alamos National Laboratory, the U.S. Department of State, the United Nations, the World Bank and the Russian Academy of Sciences (at that time, the "Soviet Academy of Sciences"), as well as professional meetings of economists, sociologists, political scientists, physicists, engineers, historians, physicians, management scientists, teachers, labor unions and members of Congress.
 He has addressed the United Nations, testified at city, state and federal government hearings, and discussed the policy implications of his work on more than 300 TV and radio programs in the U.S., former Soviet Union, Canada, Europe and the Pacific.
-From 1991–93, he was Vice Chair of the Governor's Taskforce on Economic Transition of the State of Texas.
+From 1991–93, he was Vice Chair of the Governor's Task Force on Economic Transition of the State of Texas.